mikeschinkel/savetabs/README.md

          2. Copy links to different groups
          3. Merge group to other groups
          4. Add visual feedback to illustrate successful drop
+         5. ~~Delete moved links from DOM~~
+         6. Disallow dropping on same group
+      8. Make more Like a web app
+         1. Push back status
+         2. Change URL on navigation
+         3. Restore state from URL to allow bookmarking
       8. Make Content Nav more generic
          1. Use Go types
       9. Menu Items for Links